Vaishnavi0717/git_practice_assignmnet1/README.md

 ## Creating A Pull Request
 Fork the Project
-1.Create your Feature Branch (git checkout -b feature/AmazingFeature) 2.Commit your Changes (git commit -m 'Add some AmazingFeature') 3.Push to the Branch (git push origin feature/AmazingFeature) 4.Open a Pull Request
+* Create your Feature Branch (git checkout -b feature/AmazingFeature)
+* Commit your Changes (git commit -m 'Add some AmazingFeature')
+* Push to the Branch (git push origin feature/AmazingFeature)
+* Open a Pull Request